na--/qubes-builder/doc/Configuration.md

 This can be used to verify git tags with limited set of keys.
 If you want to use your default keyring, set this to empty string.

+### EXTERNAL_KEYRING_TO_IMPORT
+> Default: no value

+This can be used to add additional keys to the separate build verification keyring.
+It is useful for external developers whose keys are not in `qubes-developers-keys.asc`.

 ### CLEAN
 > Default: no value